 - Priced well

-As huge fans of this brand, we found the Mark II Slicker brush by Chris Christensen beautifully handcrafted.
+As huge fans of this brand, we found the Mark III Slicker brush by Chris Christensen beautifully handcrafted.
 A favorite at dog shows, this slicker brush is crafted with Beachwood and features high-grade steel pins that don’t scratch your dog’s fur.

 The shape and contours of the handle do all the work for you instead of your wrist being at a constant angle.
 This means less stress for both the groomer and dog!
 This is a gentle brush that can work through tangles.
 We don’t think it’s as good as the Big G Slicker brush, but it’s half the price.